Robert G. LeTourneau (1888-1969) was a business magnate, philanthropist, and inventor who held nearly 300 patents.

-Known as “the Dean of earthmoving,” LeTourneau is considered “to have been the world’s greatest inventor of earthmoving and materials handling equipment.”
+Known as “the dean of earthmoving,” LeTourneau is considered “to have been the world’s greatest inventor of earthmoving and materials handling equipment.”
 LeTourneau had a natural genius for engineering.
 Machines designed and built by LeTourneau represented nearly 70% of the earthmoving equipment and engineering vehicles used by the Allied forces during World War II.
 His earthmoving equipment had a major role in the construction of America’s 48,000-mile controlled-access interstate road system, one of the wonders of the world.

 In 1953, LeTourneau sold his entire earthmoving equipment line to the Westinghouse Air Brake Company.
 Five years later, he developed new equipment based of his electric wheel drive invention called the “wheel hub motor.”